Doctor of Occupational Therapy

 Misrepresentation of Academic Credentials

-Misrepresentation of academic credentials includes presenting information known as false and with the intent of obtaining employment or admission to an educational program at the University of St. Augustine for Health Sciences.
-Statements made and documents supplied by the University of St. Augustine for Health Sciences applicants and students must be complete and accurate.
-The university will not tolerate any misrepresentation by a student or applicant of past or current academic programs, degrees, or professional accomplishments.
-If unexplained discrepancies appear between statements or documents provided to the University of St. Augustine and information obtained otherwise, except in the case of misspellings and other such inadvertent errors, applicants may be rejected for admission and enrolled students may be dismissed.
+Misrepresentation of academic credentials includes presenting information known as false and with the intent of obtaining employment or admission to an educational program at the University of St. Augustine for Health Sciences (USAHS).
+Statements made and documents supplied by USAHS’ applicants and students must be complete and accurate.
+The University will not tolerate any misrepresentation by a student or applicant of past or current academic programs, degrees, or professional accomplishments.
+If unexplained discrepancies appear between statements or documents provided to USAHS and information obtained otherwise, except in the case of misspellings and other such inadvertent errors, applicants may have their admission rescinded and enrolled students may be dismissed.

 Additional Information